 The Kennedy Space Center Railroad is owned and operated by NASA and runs from the Florida East Coast Railway at Cape Canaveral Junction into the Space Center.
-The photograph was taken in March, 2009, when the railway received the first solid rocket booster (SRB) segments for the Ares I-X launcher, while the video was filmed for the most part in 2010, during one of the final deliveries of SRB segments for the Space Shuttle program.
+The photograph was taken in March, 2009, when the railway received the solid rocket booster (SRB) segments for the Ares I-X launcher, while the video was filmed for the most part in 2010, during one of the final deliveries of SRB segments for the Space Shuttle program.
+With the end of Space Shuttle flights and the cancellation of the Ares program, the railway has seen little traffic in recent years.

 The remainder of this article, together with the photographs, were taken from the June 8, 2001 issue of the Kennedy Space Center magazine, Spaceport News.